Bangalore & Hyderabad(+91) 73040 90352

 But what is concrete composed of?
 And why does water seep in if it’s a strong material?
-Let’s find out the permanent solution for roof leakage.
+Let’s find out the permanent solution to stop water leakage from concrete roofs, ensuring durability and protection for your home or building.

-What Causes Water Leakage in Concrete?
+What Causes Water Leakage in Concrete Structures?

 Concrete is a mixture of 40% gravel, 30% sand, 20% water and air, and 10% cement.
 Apart from roofs, it can be used to build decks, ceilings, floors, and many more such structures.
 Factors like impurities in aggregates, improper concrete placement, deviations from designated mix due to human error, an overdose of admixtures, poor-graded aggregates, etc. are responsible for water leakage in concrete.